Harsh772005/Harsh772005/README.md

 - **LinkedIn**: [Harsh Bhanushali](https://www.linkedin.com/in/harsh-bhanushali-439790253/)

 <p align="center">
-  <i>“AI isn’t just about machines; it’s about solving problems and building the future together.”</i>
+  <i>“AI is not just a tool; it's a bridge to innovation, transforming ideas into reality and shaping a smarter future.”</i>
 </p>